Please be ready with your application reference number starting with 'P'. For example P1234567

 It is an offence to cultivate a controlled substance in large quantities, especially for sale.
 Section 33B of the Act prescribes penalties up to;

-It is an offence under section 33C to sell large commercial quantities of Cannabis in SA.
+It is an offence under section 33C to sell large commercial quantities of Cannabis.
 It also includes a person who possesses a large quantity of Cannabis and intends to sell them.

 For this offence, the Act prescribes punishments between;